Course Load and Credits

 A cumulative grade point average of 3.0 or better is required for completion of any graduate program at the University of Washington.
 A minimum of 2.7 is required in each of the required nursing core courses, including NURS 587, NURS 588, NURS 589, NURS 590, NURS 591, NURS 592, NURS 595 and NMETH 580.

-Most School of Nursing faculty have nine-month appointments, and may or may not be teaching in Summer Quarter.
+Most School of Nursing faculty have nine-month appointments, and may or may not be teaching in summer quarter.

-Although the University does not accept transfer credits into the doctoral program, up to 30 credits of graduate course work taken as part of a master's program may be requested to meet part of the nursing or the related fields requirement within Theory and Domain of Knowledge.
-Such courses must be directly relevant to the student's area of research, and have been taken within the previous ten years.
-The Supervisory Committee approves such requests when it approves the student's program of study.
-The approved program of study is then forwarded to Academic Services for the student file.
+Although the University does not accept transfer credits into the doctoral program, up to thirty credits of graduate course work taken as part of a master’s program may be requested to meet part of the nursing or the related fields requirement within Theory and Domain of Knowledge.
+Such courses must be directly relevant to the student’s area of research, and have been taken within the previous ten years.
+The Supervisory Committee approves such requests when it approves the student’s program of study.
+The approved program of study is then forwarded to SAS for the student file.